 - Pulse all ingredients together until a rough, coarse meal forms.
 Scrape the sides of the processor periodically and push the mixture down the sides.
 Process until the mixture is somewhere between the texture of couscous and a paste.
 You want the mixture to hold together, and a more paste-like consistency will help with that… but don't over-process, you don't want it turning into hummus!

 - Once the mixture reaches the desired consistency, pour it out into a bowl and use a fork to stir; this will make the texture more even throughout.
 Remove any large chickpea chunks that the processor missed.Cover the bowl with plastic wrap and refrigerate for 1-2 hours.Fill a skillet with oil to a depth of 1 ½ inches.
-I prefer to use cooking oil with a high smoke point, like grapeseed.
+Use cooking oil with a high smoke point (oil suggestions can be found in the ingredient list).
 Heat the oil slowly over medium heat.
 The ideal temperature to fry falafel is between 360 and 375 degrees F; the best way to monitor the temperature is to use a deep fry or candy thermometer.
 After making these a few times, you will start to get a feel for when the oil temperature is "right."Meanwhile, form falafel mixture into round balls or slider-shaped patties using wet hands or a falafel scoop.
 I usually use about 2 tbsp of mixture per falafel.
 You can make them smaller or larger depending on your personal preference.
 The balls will stick together loosely at first, but will bind nicely once they begin to fry.

 - SESAME FALAFEL VARIATION: After forming the balls or patties, dip them in sesame seeds prior to frying.
 This will make the falafel coating crunchier and give it a slightly nutty flavor.